 All organizational systems (read functional systems such as HR, communications, strategic planning, project team structure) create their own immune system, even when they profess not to, and say to aim at improvements.
 The immune and defense mechanisms can be very visible when, for example, these systems create a bubble for themselves with their people talking to each other but rather isolated from the ‘the business’.
 In those cases, ‘the business’ will use them in an utilitarian way (disguised as ‘business partnership’) for services, problem solving, Bad Cops, or simply to find vendors.
 Flattering for the bubble.
 Self-reinforcing.

 Suggested diagnostic paths: when invoking externally inflicted system problems, see first if those problems are self-inflicted; this is highly likely.
 If the system claims lack of empowerment, call the inhabitants bluff and give them on spot, unconditional permission to solve anything.

 Also, watch for increasing complexity (e.g small company duplicating systems of a big company) and increasing length of decision making.
-Some organizations suffer for ‘the indecision is final’ syndrome’, showing clear symptoms of Information Bias (‘the tendency to seek more and more information when it does not affect action’).
+Some organizations suffer from ‘the indecision is final’ syndrome’, showing clear symptoms of Information Bias (‘the tendency to seek more and more information when it does not affect action’).
 The later is diagnostic of an immune system in hyperactivity (even when it is not obvious what or who is attacking the system).
 Symptoms: people will ask for more and more market research data, benchmarking, testimonials, references, refinement of questions, new questions, new formats, new round of presentations and anything else that pretend to be crucial.
 Ask yourself why.
 Chances are it has nothing to do with the business problem itself.
-Suggested treatment: challenge ‘the system’ to have 3 people making a decision in 3 days, when is working on 30 people making that kind of decision in 30 days.
+Suggested treatment: challenge ‘the system’ to have 3 people making a decision in 3 days, when it’s working on 30 people making that kind of decision in 30 days.
 Suppress the immune system with a surprising high dose of common sense.